Kevin805/boiler_plate_ar_setup/README.md

 * [License](#license)

 ## General Information
-Let's Hike is a CLI application that allows users to create a profile/login and search a database of listed hikes.
-Hikes range from easy to hard as well as short to long.
-Let's Hike allows several ways to find the right hike.
-You can search specifically by the amount of time you have, or allow the app to pick a random hike for you.
+Let's Hike is a CLI application that allows users to create a login and search a database of listed hikes.
+Let's Hike gives you several ways to find the right hike.
+You can search specifically by the amount of time you're looking to hike, or simply allow the app to pick a random hike for you.
 To find the perfect hike tailored for you, try out our Hike compatibility quiz!
-All of these hikes can be saved in your 'favorites' to easily reference in the future.
+All of the hikes can be saved in your 'favorites' to easily reference in the future.

 ## Intro Video

 ## Technologies
 * Ruby - version 2.6.1